pseudonnym/quest/README.md

 ## Initial Conditions

 Quest Infrastructure uses default vpc and subnets
-Have aws keys in your .aws/credentials file under the profile `[quest]`
+All AWS commands assume you have aws keys in your .aws/credentials file under the profile `[quest]`.
+You can either put credentials in place or change `AWS_PROFILE` in the Makefile and the profile specified in `ssl/tlsgen.sh`
-Requires jq and cfssl `brew install jq cfssl`
+Makefile targets require jq and cfssl `brew install jq cfssl`
-`make build` docker daemon is running on the system
+`make build` assumes docker daemon is running on the system
 `make login` assume you are using `bash`, if you are using an alternate shell please change `bash` to your shell on line 76 in `Makefile`

 ## TLS Cert